The Fabulous Life Of Formula One Billionaire Bernie Ecclestone

 That same year, Ecclestone made some controversial comments regarding Indycar racer Danica Patrick: 'You know I've got one of those wonderful ideas ... women should be dressed in white like all the other domestic appliances.'
 He later apologized to Patrick.

 Ecclestone is buddies with some very powerful people.
 For instance, his friendship with Vladimir Putin helped secure Russia as a major backer of the Formula One races.
-An F1 circuit around Sochi's Olympic Park is currently under construction.
+A circuit will also be built around the Sochi Olympic Par in the Southern Black Sea in 2014.

 Ecclestone has been married three times, but the most famous was to former Armani model Slavica Ecclestone for 23 years.
 She was 28 years his junior (not to mention 11 inches taller), and they had an extremely rocky marriage.
-The couple divorced in 2009, with Ecclestone paying Slavica $US1.52 billion from his then $US3.65 billion fortune.
+The couple divorced in 2009, with Ecclestone paying Slavica $1.52 billion from his then $3.65 billion fortune.

 They had two daughters together, Petra and Tamara.
 The socialites are frequent fodder for the British tabloids, and are known for buying up super-expensive real estate and handbags.

-On November 24, 2010, Ecclestone was ambushed by four men who robbed him of over $US300,000 in jewelry.
-He later posed in an ad for the $US17,000 Hublot watch that was stolen (Hublot is not-so-coincidentally a partner of Formula One).
+On November 24, 2010, Ecclestone was ambushed by four men who robbed him of over $300,000 in jewelry.
+He later posed in an ad for the $17,000 Hublot watch that was stolen (Hublot is not-so-coincidentally a partner of Formula One).

 When he was robbed, he was with his then-girlfriend, now-wife Fabiana Flosi.
 The pair met at a World Motor Sport Council where she regularly attended meetings as a member of the Brazilian Motor Sports Federation board.
 She's 46 years his junior.

+The pair got married at a private ceremony at 'Le Lion,' a ski chalet in the exclusive resort town of Gstaad, Switzerland that Ecclestone owns.

 But by all reports, he lives a fairly low-key lifestyle for a multi-billionaire.
-Ecclestone sold off his incredible car collection in 2007, as well as his humongous London home for $US86.58 million.
+Ecclestone sold off his incredible car collection in 2007, as well as his humongous London home for $86.58 million.

 Business Insider Emails & Alerts